-Prior to executing a Master Agreement, all potential Contractors must already be registered or must register in the County's WebVen.
+Prior to executing a Master Agreement, all potential contractors must register in the County's WebVen.
 The WebVen contains the vendor's business profile and identifies the goods/services the business provides.
 Registration can be accomplished online via the Internet by accessing the County's home page at http://camisvr.co.la.ca.us/webven/.